jarbor/svg-viewbox-maximize/README.md

 <b>SVG Maximize</b> is a utility for resizing the viewBox coordinate system of an inline SVG so that it covers the entire browser viewport (or a container element) <i>without</i> resizing the SVG's contents.

 ## Why is this a problem?
 Inline SVGs are a powerful native tool for imaging and animation.
-However, browsers and devices come in all shapes and sizes while SVGs require fixed aspect ratio coordinate systems in order for consistent rendering of the components.
+However, browsers and devices come in all shapes and sizes while SVGs require fixed aspect ratio coordinate systems to ensure consistent rendering of the components.
 This leaves us with a few obvious options when scaling an image to a different aspect ratio using the `preserveAspectRatio` attribute of an SVG:

 1. `none` - <b>Stretch the image independently on each axis.</b> This is rarely the intended outcome as the image completely changes.
-2. `xMidYMid slice` - <b>Cover the container element, maintaining the SVG aspect ratio.</b> This often results in clipping iportant information from our SVG.
+2. `xMidYMid slice` - <b>Cover the container element, maintaining the SVG aspect ratio.</b> This often results in clipping important information from our SVG.
 3. `xMidYMid meet` - <b>Contain the SVG within the container element, maintaining the SVG aspect ratio.</b> This is a pretty good solution in many cases, but it can leave unwanted blank margins around the SVG.
 Furthermore, these margins aren't usable if you want to move (animate) the internal SVG elements into the blank regions.

 <i>Note: Amelia Bellamy-Royds gives a great primer on SVG scaling over at [CSS Tricks](https://css-tricks.com/scale-svg/).</i>